 - 1 These data show the count of students enrolled during the test administration period (used for Participation) followed by the count of continuously enrolled tested students (used for Performance).
-For accountability calculations, students who were excused from testing for medical reasons are not included in the enrollment count. - 2 Groups with fewer than 40 students enrolled during the test administration period are not required to meet the participation criterion.
-If the participation rate of a group fell below 95 percent in 2007-08, the enrollment shown is the sum of 2006-07 and 2007-08 enrollments and the percent tested is the weighted average of the participation rates over those two years. - 3 For schools with fewer than 30 continuously enrolled tested students in the All Students group in 2007-08, data for 2006-07 and 2007-08 were combined to determine counts and Pls.
+For accountability calculations, students who were assured from testing for medical reasons are not included in the aprellment count. - students who were excused from testing for medical reasons are not included in the enrollment count.
+2 Groups with fewer than 40 students enrolled during the test administration period are not required to meet the participation criterion.
+If the participation rate of a group fell below 95 percent in 2007-08, the enrollment shown is the sum of 2006-07 and 2007-08 enrollments and the percent tested is the weighted average of the participation rates over those two years. - 3 For schools with fewer than 30 continuously enrolled tested students in the All Students group in 2007-08, data for 2006-07 and 2007-08 were combined to determine counts and PIs.
 For schools with 30 or more continuously enrolled students in the All Students group in 2007-08, student groups with fewer than 30 continuously enrolled tested students are not required to meet the performance criterion. - 4 If the school failed to make AYP solely because of the performance of students with disabilities, met the 95% participation requirement for this group, and would meet or exceed the AMO for this subject if 34 points were added to the PI, then the school is considered to have made AYP for students with disabilities. - If the count of LEP students is equal to or greater than 30, former LEP students are also included in the performance calculations. - ‡ This student group did not make AYP in science; therefore, it did not qualify for Safe Harbor.